 - Backcountry: I love to take hikes or traverse into the side county of my local resort, Kirkwood, and this board made it that much better.
 Since it is very stable, nimble, and floats well in pow, it handles all types of snow conditions that get thrown at me in backcountry/side-country terrain.
 If I need to unstrap and hike, it is shorter than most boards and not too heavy so it is easy to carry around, and it is also good if I am strapping it to a backpack.
 I would not recommend this as the best board for big mountain backcountry riding that we see Travis Rice or Jeremy Jones doing in Alaska.

 - Durability: All Never Summer boards are some of the most durable on the market and this board does not disappoint.
-The polymer topsheet is textured and scratch-chip resistant so a stomp pad isn’t really needed, which is pretty nice once snowboarders get used to it.
-It also has a good dampness rating (5) to reduce shock, p-tex sidewalls, and p-tex tip and tail, which are tough as nails.
-The base is also known as their Durasurf XT sintered base, which is very durable, super fast
+It would be tough to crack this one.
+The polymer topsheet is textured and scratch-chip resistant so it practically has a built-in stomp pad which is pretty nice once snowboarders get used to it.
+It's also relatively damp with a dampness rating (5) to reduce shock, durable core, p-tex sidewalls, and p-tex tip and tail, which are tough as nails and provide great tail protection.
+The powerful configuration base is also known as their Durasurf XT sintered base, which is very durable, and super fast.
+Crown plastics with a stronger bond than most other thermoplastic materials crush everything in the way.
+This board certainly has unmatched strength and integrity.

-- Weight: This board is crafted with NS Superlight Wood Core construction—one of the best lightweight systems and durable cores on the market.
-It doesn’t feel super light, but definitely not heavy by any means and is easy to maneuver or tweak grabs in the air.
+- Weight: This board is crafted with NS Superlight Wood Core construction and bi-lite fiberglass—a truly incredible lightweight system and durable.
+It doesn’t feel super light, but definitely not heavy by any means, and is easy to maneuver or tweak grabs in the air.
+Being able to ditch the extra weight found in many other boards is also great for reducing foot fatigue.
+It isn't the lightest weight board for riders who are looking for that ultra-lightweight board but it was still easy on the knees when headed up on the lifts.

 - Stability: The Harpoon has insane stability for a mid-flexing board.
 It is a wide, volume-shifted board, after all, which is going to give me good stability on landings and at speed.
 The dampening ability is excellent, and I barely felt chatter underfoot even in the worst conditions.